SEO, SEO for Beginners, SEO Keywords

 As a business owner, one of the biggest challenges is creating content that will rank well in search engines and be helpful, engaging, and interesting for your ideal customer.
 Have you ever found yourself wondering which is more important – writing for your customer or the search engine to get the best results?
 If so, you’re not alone.
 I get this question from followers and prospective students all the time.
 It’s a great question, so let’s dive in.
+Who are you writing for when you're creating SEO content?

 Keep reading, or watch the video podcast episode here -

-Your content should be designed to help your ideal customer; it needs to provide value and insights and help them.
+Your content should be designed to help your ideal customer.
+It needs to provide value and insights and help them.
 Content should build your like and trust factors with your audience.
 It should help nurture your prospective customers and help them ultimately move from visitor to buyer.

 How do you do this and get the best results?